RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1903/Datasheet/README.md

 #### Mounting

-The RAK1903 module can be mounted on the slots: A, B, C, or D of the WisBase board.
-Figure 1 shows the mounting mechanism of the RAK1903 on a WisBase module, such as the RAK5005-O.
+The RAK1903 module can be mounted on the slots: A, B, C, or D of the WisBase board. **Figure 2** shows the mounting mechanism of the RAK1903 on a WisBase module, such as the RAK5005-O.

 <rk-img
   src="/assets/images/wisblock/rak1903/datasheet/RAK19xx_mounting.png"